ubermanu/robrowser-remoteclient/README.md

 curl -X POST http://localhost:8080/ --data-urlencode 'filter=data\\[^\0]+'
 ```

+> [!TIP]
-roBrowser needs this for the GRF, map, RSM and STR viewers; leave it off
+> roBrowser needs this for the GRF, map, RSM and STR viewers.
-otherwise, since a search walks every file table in full.
+> Leave it off otherwise, since a search walks every file table in full.

 ## Docker